How it works

 When you've received your permit you'll need to stick it on your green bin, underneath the handles.

-It may take up to 10 days for your permit to be delivered.
+Permits will be posted out within 14 working days of your order being placed.
 Your garden waste will not start to be collected until your permit is stuck on the bin.

 What you can put in your green bin